meteorlxy/vssue/packages/docs/src/options/index.md

 - __Default__: `` url => `https://cors-anywhere.herokuapp.com/${url}` ``
 - __Details__:

-  The access token API of the platfroms do not support CORS (see [related issue of GitHub](https://github.com/isaacs/github/issues/330)).
+  The access token API of the platforms do not support CORS (see [related issue of GitHub](https://github.com/isaacs/github/issues/330)).
 As Vssue is a pure front-end plugin, we have to use a proxy to request access token.

   By default, we use an open source CORS proxy service [cors-anywhere](https://github.com/Rob--W/cors-anywhere) for that.